 It’s an obvious one, but a smart one too.
 Energy efficient appliances use less electricity to get the job done, meaning there’s less demand on our electricity infrastructure, and, in turn, less reliance on our dirty generators.
 Before you purchase a new appliance, check its Energy Rating Label to see how it stacks up against similar appliances.
 The more stars, the better!
 We’re also big proponents of energy efficient lightbulbs, which could slash up to 80% off your household’s lighting costs.

 4. Use those timers

 If changing the time you use your appliances sounds like a big job, keep it easy with a timer.
 Many appliances have these built in already, helping you to make use of off-peak hours and that nice, clean generation.
 No timer?
 No problem.
 Simply check out WeMo or take a trip to your local Bunnings or Mitre 10 and pick one up.
 Job done.

 We hate to sound like nagging parents, but there’s loads of ways we waste power each day that can add to our usage and overall impact on the electricity sector’s carbon emission levels.
 Turn the lights off when you leave a room, don’t leave your bathroom fan running all day (guilty…), only run your heated towel rail for a couple of hours rather than non-stop, and turn your appliances and chargers off at the wall.
-As painful as it might be to admit, our folks did have a valid point (sorry about that!).
+As painful as it might be to admit, our folks actually did have a valid point!

-Remember - every little bit counts in reducing our carbon footprint, so while big change might be a hard ask to begin with, it all adds up.
+Remember - every little bit counts in reducing our carbon footprint and helping to take care of this place we call home, so while big change might be a hard ask to begin with, it all adds up.
 Start small and see where you go from there!